MeherRushi/Self_Meta_Pseudo_Label/README.md

 > We are currently training this model.
 But we are facing issues in replicating the hyperparameters of the paper as it proposes to train the model for 8000 epochs which is very difficult to replicate the results with limited infrastructure.
 <!-- After training, we fine-tune the best checkpoint on labeled data for improved accuracy.
 The finetuning process involves retraining the model with labeled data using stochastic gradient descent for 8,000 epochs with a fixed learning rate of 5e-6. -->

+We follow all the Hyperparameters given in the paper including Masking, label smoothening and Beta constant as well.
+The only hyperparameter that we could not replicate was training the model for 8000 epochs due to lack of computational resources.

+All the issues and related work is documneted in [this pdf file](/public/smpl_rr.pdf)

 ## Results
 While we were unable to successfully re-run the Meta Pseudo Labels experiments with the official released code and instructions, we replicated our version of Meta Pseudo Labels using PyTorch on the CIFAR-10-4K dataset.
 <!--